Is it normal for my child to be shy?

 There is a spectrum of temperament from extreme introversion and shyness to extreme extroversion.
 Indeed, psychologists have reported differences in shyness/timidity and boldness in babies as young as three months old.
 These differences seem fairly hardwired and you should learn to understand and respect your baby’s temperament.

-If you have a shy child there are lots of things you can do to help her feel more confident, sociable and happy.
+If you have a shy child there are lots of things you can do to help them feel more confident, sociable and happy.

 The science of shyness